Environmental, Social and Governance

 Bloomberg gender-equality index 2021 logoCEO action for diversity and inclusion

-In 2020, our CEO, C. Taylor Pickett, reinforced our diversity and inclusion commitment by signing the CEO Action for Diversity and Inclusion Pledge, one of the largest CEO-driven business commitments to act on and advance diversity, equity and inclusion in the workplace.
-In addition, in 2020, the Company implemented several initiatives to further its commitment to diversity and inclusion within its workforce and Board, in its local community and in the industry in which it operates, particularly in light of the racial and social justice challenges that were highlighted in 2020 and during the pandemic.
+In 2020, our CEO, Taylor Pickett, reinforced our diversity and inclusion commitment by signing the CEO Action for Diversity and Inclusion Pledge, one of the largest CEO-driven business commitments to act on and advance diversity, equity and inclusion in the workplace.
+In addition, in 2020, we implemented several initiatives to further our commitment to diversity and inclusion within our workforce and board, in our local community and in the industry in which we operate, particularly in light of the racial and social justice challenges that were highlighted in 2020 and during the pandemic.

 Equitable Compensation